Land development bank: Loans and advances

-Land development bank provides long-term funds for various agriculture related projects besides development of land and business.
+Land development banks provide long-term funds for various agriculture related projects besides development of land and business.
 The borrowing capacity of a member is generally determined according to the number of shares he holds in the bank.
-The loans granted by land development bank is typically repayable within a 20 to 30 year period.
+The loans granted by land development bank is typically repayable within a 20 to 30-year period.
 Normally, loans are granted up to 50% of the value of the land or up to 30 times the revenue.
 Loans are granted only after a thorough verification of security title-deeds as well as the necessity for the loan.
 The rates of interest for LT loans are generally low and within the paying capacity of farmers.
 They are around 11 to 12%.